...follow the butterfly

 A summer’s day

-On a bench by a flowerbed, you set down your glass and breath deep.
+On a bench by a flowerbed, you set down your glass and breathe deep.
 A sweet waft on a warm breeze greets your senses for a time as the sun douses you in the season.
 Even the most ruddy would fail to be eased by summer’s solace, a soporific tonic for the long days of cold and dark when winter stayed too long.

 Darting this way and that, a lace-adorned butterfly flits between daring pink petunia blooms to then rest on bobbing buddleia.
 The sun goes behind a cloud and on the next updraught, the butterfly takes flight, its wings appearing and disappearing as they fold and unfold.